swan-cern/jupyter-extensions/README.md

 * [HdfsBrowser](HdfsBrowser) - Extension to browse Hadoop
 * [SparkConnector](SparkConnector) - Helper to connect to CERN's Spark Clusters
-* [SparkMonitor](SparkMonitor) - Live monitoring of Apache Spark Jobs spawned from a notebook
 * [SwanContents](SwanContents) - Contents Manager for Jupyter with Projects functionality and SWAN templates
 * [SwanHelp](SwanHelp) - SWAN Help panel for Notebooks and Lab
 * [SwanIntro](SwanIntro) - Extension to display to users what has changed since the last time they used the service (or greet new users)